 I don’t usually mind that people have trouble placing me at first sight.
 In fact, at this conference, there were moments I was hoping this relative anonymity would hold.
 I had been having health problems and at certain moments during the conference that showed in my appearance.

 But I got onto that elevator, and so did another young woman.
 She looked shy and almost afraid to talk.
 When she did the words came spilling out of her mouth.
 She had read my book and loved it and bid me farewell when the elevator jerked to a stop at my floor by congratulating me on all my success.

 I smiled and thanked her, but when those elevator doors closed behind me I stopped in my tracks.

 What had just happened?

 The Relativity of Success

 I didn’t feel very successful.
 Over the past few years, I had left a career field I loved, though it was not a decision I wanted to make.
-I was so grateful for this side hustle I had going on with writing, and for the self-same conference that had helped me locate streams of income exactly when I needed my hustle to turn into a full-fledged business.
+I was so grateful for this side hustle I had going on with writing, and for the opportunities that presented themselves exactly when I needed my hustle to turn into a full-fledged business.